Minister defends immigration lawyer task force as critics brand it ‘red herring’

 Around 20 asylum seekers did not board the barge as planned on Monday because their transfers were “cancelled” after lawyers challenged the decisions.

+More men with luggage were pictured walking up a gangway to the barge on Tuesday.

-Official figures released on Monday confirmed the number of migrants staying in hotels passed 50,000 in June.
+The number of migrants staying in hotels now stands at more than 50,000, according to official figures.

-Mr Chalk said on Tuesday that the backlog of asylum claims has decreased by 17,000 over “recent weeks”.
+Mr Chalk said the backlog of asylum claims has decreased by 17,000 over “recent weeks”.